Nibok

 Nibok is a district in the island nation of Nauru in the Micronesian South Pacific.
 It is located in the west of the island and covers an area of 1.6 square kilometres (395 acres).
-Nibok is a part of the Ubenide Constituency.
+Nibok is a part of the Ubenide constituency.
 As of 2021, the population was 724.

 The NPC field workshops are located in Nibok.

 Education

 Nibok Infant School is in Nibok.
-The primary and secondary schools serving all of Nauru are Yaren Primary School in Yaren District (years 1–3), Nauru Primary School in Meneng District (years 4–6), Nauru College in Denigomodu District (years 7–9), and Nauru Secondary School (years 10–12) in Yaren District.
+The primary and secondary schools serving all of Nauru are Yaren Primary School in Yaren (years 1–3), Nauru Primary School in Meneng District (years 4–6), Nauru College in Denigomodu district (years 7–9), and Nauru Secondary School (years 10–12) in Yaren District.